ManashDutta07/py-programs/README.md

-These are some basic python programs containing topics like -
+Python Programs which includes topics like -

 1. List
 2. Array